 Pork shoulder and pork butt are two cuts of meat that come from the shoulder area of a pig.

 Pork shoulder, also known as pork shoulder blade or Boston butt, comes from the top part of the front leg of the pig and is typically sold bone-in.
-It is well-marbled with fat, which makes it ideal for slow cooking methods such as braising, roasting, and smoking.
-Despite the Boston butt name, it’s not actually cut from the butt (hindquarters) of the pig.
+It is well-marbled with fat, which makes it ideal for slow cooking methods like this one.

 What is a Dry Rub and Marinade?
 How to Season the Meat